Workers, seniors face health risks amid extreme heat wave in Europe

 Construction sites in the area where roads were being repaired were largely unmanned as noon approached.
 But the hot streets were still bustling.

-Tyler Cote, 29, an American IT professional living in Paris, said he’s recently stayed at the office for nearly 12 hours to enjoy the air conditioning, which most apartments in the city do not have.
+American Tyler Cote, 29, an information technology professional living in Paris, said he’s recently stayed at the office for nearly 12 hours to enjoy the air conditioning, which most apartments in the city do not have.

-Teens Trinquet Agathe and Charly Lueset, meanwhile, said they were headed to enjoy the air conditioning of the large department store.
+Teenagers Trinquet Agathe and Charly Lueset, meanwhile, said they were headed to enjoy the air conditioning of large department stores.

 She said she’d likely grab a bottle of water from transit workers who are stationed at many stops across Paris to help riders endure the oven-like underground.